Homepage > Journal > What is flat design?

 • Minimal graphic noise

-UX/UI designers – even the most dedicated to this style – apply solutions that suggest the three-dimensionality of interface elements when it favors the design and is desired by users.
+UX/UI designers – even the most dedicated to this style – apply solutions that suggest the three-dimensionality of interface elements when this approach favors the design and is desired by users.

 Currently, designers use skeuomorphism, three-dimensionality, and depth more subtly and allusively.